bostick/tabit-file-format/description/tabit-file-format-description.md

 Body is a zlib stream that must be inflated.

-Number of bytes in the body stream is the number of remaining bytes in the file, which can be computed from `totalByteCount - 64 - metadataLen`.
+Number of bytes in the body stream is the number of remaining bytes in the file, which can be computed from `totalByteCount - 64 - compressedMetadataLen`.

 The body has this sequence of parts: